Krishna11118/Bio-AI-Assistant/README.md

 # AI Assistant with Node.js, and React

-An intelligent AI assistant application built using Gemini apabilities, Node.js for the backend server, and React + Vite for the frontend interface.
+An intelligent AI assistant application that have own knowledge base, built using Gemini apabilities, Node.js for the backend server, and React + Vite for the frontend interface.

 ## 🚀 Features